DanialSobri/stecu-great-ai/DEPLOYMENT.md

-# AWS Amplify Deployment Guide
+# AWS Amplify Frontend-Only Deployment Guide

-This guide will help you deploy your Next.js application with Lambda functions to AWS Amplify.
+This guide will help you deploy your Next.js application as a static frontend to AWS Amplify.

 ## Prerequisites